cliftbar/godin/ssg/content/musings/automation.md

 - Google PubSub
 - Cloud Scheduler

+## Pipeline Cost
-Current Pipeline Cost for August 2021: $0.00
+- August 2021: $0.00
+- September 2021: $0.10
+  - Cloud Build ($0.03): I did lots of lazy iterating of the containers in Build
+  - Storage ($0.07): I missed that the Container Registry was storing out of date images, so now I'm keeping that cleaned up